table of contents

 - FLAG value

 - Set flag type.
 Default type is the extended ASCII (8-bit) character. `UTF-8' parameter sets UTF-8 encoded Unicode character flags.
-The `long' value sets the double extended ASCII character flag type, the `num' sets the decimal number flag type.
-Decimal flags numbered from 1 to 65000, and in flag fields are separated by comma.
+The `long' value sets the double extended ASCII character flag type; the `num' value sets the decimal number flag type.
+Decimal flags are numbered from 1 to 65000 and are separated by commas in flag fields.

 FLAG long